 - Drug paraphernalia such as unusual pipes, cigarette papers, small weighing scales, etc.

 - Extreme mood changes – happy, sad, excited, anxious, etc.

 - Financially unpredictable, perhaps having large amounts of cash at times but no money at all at other times

-- Pupils of the eyes seeming smaller or larger than usual
+- Pupils of the eyes seem smaller or larger than usual

 - Repeated unexplained outings, often with a sense of urgency